NYS220/PSAI2020/Article/Google Image Crawler.md

 The following process was carried out using the 'Jupyter Notebook'

 ### 1. Confirm Current Work Directory
-Before crawling images, by using 'os' library, we have to check "work directory".
+Before crawling images, by using 'os' library, we have to check 'work directory'.

 ```python
 import os